ingram1107/zettel-notes/lit/@Marshall2015.md

 the Alawite background.
 Syria has become a battleground for several regional powers such as Russia, Iran, Saudi Arabia, and Qatar.

+In Jordan, due to the refugees coming from Palestine, Syria, and Iraq, it faces a demographic issue in order to integrate them into the country, not withstanding the possible infiltration into the north-eastern city of Zarqa by jihadists.

+Saudi Arabia has to deal with jihadists in the southern border with Yemen.

 Moving the camera to Israel/Palestine region, the wars and the oppression from several Arab states within their boundaries such as Egypt, Jordan, and Syria give rise to the Palestinian identity.
 Although Jerusalem wields little